Logan Paul: Early life

-Logan Alexander Paul was born in Westlake, Ohio, on April 1, 1995, the son of Pamela Stepnick and Gregory Paul.
-He has English, Irish, Scottish, Welsh, Jewish, French and German ancestry.
-He grew up in Westlake with younger brother Jake (born 1997), who is also a media personality.
+Logan Alexander Paul was born in Westlake, Ohio, on April 1, 1995, to Pamela Ann Stepnick (née Meredith) and realtor Gregory Allan Paul.
+He claims Irish, Welsh, Jewish, French and German ancestry.
+He was raised in Westlake with his younger brother Jake (born 1997), who is also a media personality.
 Paul began creating videos for a YouTube channel called Zoosh when he was 10 years old.
-He attended Westlake High School, achieving the ranks of The Plain Dealer's All-Star linebacker on the football team in 2012, and qualifying for the state-level Ohio High School Athletic Association 2013 Division I Wrestling Individual Championships.
+He attended Westlake High School, being named The Plain Dealer's All-Star football linebacker in 2012, and qualifying for the state-level Ohio High School Athletic Association 2013 Division I Wrestling Individual Championships.

 YouTube career

 2015–2017: YouTube beginnings

-By the time Paul attended college, his YouTube channel had attained a modest following via the platform Vine.
-He majored in Industrial Engineering at Ohio University before dropping out in 2014 to pursue a career as a full-time social media entertainer in Los Angeles, moving into an apartment complex in Los Angeles with other Vine stars.
+By the time Paul began attending college, his YouTube channel had attained a modest following via the platform Vine.
+He took classes in industrial engineering at Ohio University before dropping out in 2014 to pursue a career as a full-time social media entertainer in Los Angeles, moving into an apartment complex in the city with other Vine stars.

 Paul rose to fame as a member on the Internet video sharing service Vine.
 In February 2014, he had over 3.1 million followers on various social media platforms.
-By April 2014 he had attained 105,000 Twitter followers, 361,000 Instagram followers, 31,000 likes on his Facebook page and about 150,000 subscribers to his YouTube channel.
+By April 2014, he had attained 105,000 Twitter followers, 361,000 Instagram followers, 31,000 likes on his Facebook page and about 150,000 subscribers to his YouTube channel.
 A YouTube compilation video of his Vine work garnered more than four million views the first week it was posted.
 In 2015 he was ranked as the 10th most influential figure on Vine, with his six-second videos earning him hundreds of thousands of dollars in advertising revenue.
 By that October, his Facebook videos alone had more than 300 million views.

-Logan refers to his following as "Logang", which is a portmanteau between his first name and "gang".
+Logan refers to his following as the "Logang", a portmanteau of "Logan" and "gang".